-Obviously, the case study shown below is not your data, but your milestones will likely be similar.
-Here's why, if you are younger/healthier, then the IRS will make you include more death benefit around the same premiums.
-If you are older/less-healthy, then we can shrink wrap even less benefit around the same premiums.
+Obviously, the case study "answering these questions" in this PDF below is not your data, but your milestones will likely be very similar.
+Here's why:

+- If you are younger/healthier, then the IRS will make you include more death benefit around the same premiums. - If you are older/less-healthy, then we can shrink wrap even less benefit around the same premiums.